Bustlezach/alx-frontend-javascript/0x00-ES6_basic/Readme.md

 6.11.3
 Install Jest, Babel, and ESLint in your project directory, install Jest, Babel and ESList by using the supplied package.json and run npm install.

-Configuration files
-Add the files below to your project directory

-package.json
-Click to show/hide file contents babel.config.js
-Click to show/hide file contents

-module.exports = {
-  presets: [
-    [
-      '@babel/preset-env',
-      {
-        targets: {
-          node: 'current',
-        },
-      },
-    ],
-  ],
-};

-.eslintrc.js
-Click to show/hide file contents
-Finally…
-Don’t forget to run npm install from the terminal of your project folder to install all necessary project dependencies.